 Newspapers & Family History Reading Rooms

-The combined reading rooms share a stunning heritage gallery, seating 76 visitors.
+The combined reading rooms share a stunning heritage gallery, seating 34 visitors with physical distancing measures.
 The light-filled space features a magnificent curved coffered ceiling and new digital technology.

 In the Helen Macpherson Smith Trust Family History Reading Room, one of the Library's most hands-on research spaces, you can access the Library's renowned family collection, widely regarded as the most popular family history collection in Australia.
 It contains over 6000 print titles and over 2800 microfiche titles, as well as nearly 500 microfilm titles.